Understanding and Managing Diarrhoea in Adults

 Ensure that clients experiencing diarrhoea stay hydrated.

-In most cases, acute diarrhoea will resolve on its own without treatment, especially if it is infection-related (NHS Inform 2020).
+In most cases, acute diarrhoea will resolve on its own without treatment (NHS Inform 2023).

 While the client recovers, you will need to manage their symptoms.
 You should: